 This institution is ranked at #2,318 in male to female diversity nationwide.
 The undergraduate population is comprised of 86 males and 156 females.

 Analyze Male/Female Diversity at The Academy

-Where available, the chart below includes the male to female percentage among The Academy's faculty, as well as students.
+Where available, the chart below includes the male to female percentage among The Academy's undergraduate students.

-About 76.0% of the students attending American Academy of Art come from within Illinois.
-This means The Academy is below average in geographic diversity with a ranking of #1,618.
+About 85.2% of the students attending American Academy of Art come from within Illinois.
+This makes The Academy an average school when it comes to this factor and gives it a national geographic diversity ranking of #1,885.

 What is the Age Range of the Students?